linqueta/eezee/README.md

 # "INFO -- response: BODY: {\"id\":7,\"name\":\"Abradolf Lincler\",\"status\":\"unknown\",...
 ```

-#### How Katinguele's services work:
+#### How a service works

-When Ruby loads a class/module and it has the method `katinguele_service` declared with a service's name, by default, Katinguele will try load the service and create a request base for the class/module, so, when the class/module take an request, Katinguele will create the final request instance based on request base to take the HTTP request.
+When Ruby loads a class/module and it has the method `katinguele_service` declared with a service's name, by default, Katinguele will try load the service and create a request base for the class/module, so, when the class/module takes a request, Katinguele will create the final request instance based on request base to take the HTTP request.
 You can turn it lazy setting the option `lazy: true`, therefore, the final request will be created just in the HTTP request.
-If the service doesn't exist when Katinguele search it, will be raised the error `Katinguele::Client::UnknownService`.
+If the service doesn't exist when Katinguele search about it, it will be raised the error `Katinguele::Client::UnknownService`.

-About the method `add_service`, you can pass all of available [request options](#request-options).
+About the method `add_service`, you can pass all of available [Request options](#request-options).
 The meaning of this part is to organize in one way the external services integrations.

+### Request

+Coming soon...

+### Response

+Coming soon...

+### Errors

+Coming soon...

+### Examples

+Here are some examples:

+#### Complete integrations

+Coming soon...

+#### Hooks

+Coming soon...

+#### Logging

+Coming soon...

+## Why use it instead Faraday

+Coming soon...

 ## Contributing